joshuacapehart/KindleCollectionManager/README.md

     - Not a very intuitive UI.
   - Amazon Kindle app
     - No Linux version, not cross-platform
+    - Does not work with books not downloaded from Amazon
   - Python script located at http://kcollect.googlecode.com/svn/trunk/kcollect
     - Very unintuitive, practically worthless for non-programmers
     - No simple way to use without additional scripts or lots of tedious typing